Assembly-WebCrew/InfoHub/README.md

 ## Status

-* Simple input from web to web and irc works.
+* Simple input from web to web, irc and twitter works.
 * Can choose where to send.
 * Output status display.